acfromspace/spacestone/README.md

 # Clone empty repo to desired workspace
 (I usually clone repo to the desktop for easy access)

+# Create TWO separate branches (IMPORTANT!)
+(I do this in GitKraken) Make 1 branch master and leave it be, make another your dev-build area.

+# Dev on the OTHER branch, not MASTER
+(I also do this in GitKraken)

-# Clone in the workspace
+# Clone in the workspace in your favorite text editor
 gatsby new SITE_NAME https://github.com/acfromspace/acfromspace.github.io

 # Change directory to your SITE_NAME